sam-maverick/enhanced-messageme/README.md

 To prepare your environment for development builds, follow the steps explained in the '<u>Install with adb</u>' section of the [Expo Go 'Build APKs for Android Emulators and devices' guide](https://docs.expo.dev/build-reference/apk/#install-with-adb).

-# 9. Preparing the tools for the EAS build for iOS
+# 9. Preparing for the EAS build for iOS

 **NOTE: You will need a MacOS computer to compile the app for iOS.**